Ahsome/NIMA-Notes/Draft notes/2023-05-13 -  Long Case Meeting.md

 	1. I heard a systolic murmur
 		1. I will have to check the guidelines/seniors for help, not sure what murmur it is

+## Differentials:
+1. If you list differentials, you need to be able to differentiate them
+	1. e.g. Asthma, Pneumonia, Pneumathorax
+		1. Do FBC, CXR, Salbutamol challenge

 ## Closing statement:
 1. ...present to hospital...BG of...
 2. The patient has a poor insight of the issue and needs help with ongoing issue